-Transfer sauteed veggies to slow cooker and add in stock, beans, corn, seasonings, turkey, and tomatoes.
+Transfer the sauteed onion and peppers to a slow cooker.
+Stir in the stock, beans, corn, seasonings, turkey, and tomatoes.

-Cook on high 4 hours or low 6 hours.
+Cook on high for 4 hours or low for 6 hours.

 Add in cream cheese and cook on low for 30 minutes.
 Stir well after 30 minutes.
 Serve with desired toppings.

 Heat the oil in a large stock pan over medium heat.
 Add the diced onions and green peppers to the heated oil and saute for about 5 minutes, or until the onion has begun to soften.